-Houston Bail Bond Proceedings Lawyer
+Houston Bail Bond Lawyer

 When an accused person is arrested and held in jail, a bail bond hearing is scheduled.
 At the hearing, a judge sets a bond, which may be paid in cash or you can pay bonding company 10% of the value of the bond.
 The purpose of the bond is to secure the accused’s presence at future court proceedings.
 If the accused is released on bail but fails to show up at the next court date, he or she forfeits the cash bail bond.

-Just the fact that you have retained a private, criminal defense attorney shows the court you are interested and involved in your case.
+Just the fact that you have retained a private, Houston criminal defense attorney shows the court you are interested in and involved in your case.
 To learn how we can be of assistance in your specific situation, please contact our law firm today for a free phone consultation.

 At the Discretion of the Judge

-While bond is set by a schedule, a judge has discretion to deviate from the schedule in some cases.
+While the bond is set by a schedule, a judge has discretion to deviate from the schedule in some cases.
 The bond value can be doubled in drug or theft cases, depending on the street value of the drugs involved.
 In some immigration cases, bond can be increased or a person can be held without bond.
 A bond is not punitive in nature, but used to secure ones appearance in court.

 If your case has been pending for 90 days, and the state has not indicted you or isn’t ready for trial, we will ask the judge to reduce your bond, according to Texas Code Of Criminal Procedure.
 People who are not represented by a knowledgeable, experienced bail bond hearing lawyer are often unaware of they have this right.